×

 If you are thinking about moving to Gouyave, cost of living in probably a key consideration.
 Expats commented about the cost of housing:

 "The average cost of housing in Gouyave can vary greatly depending on the type and size of the property.
 For a modest house in this area, one might expect to pay a few hundred thousand Eastern Caribbean dollars.
 However, larger, more luxurious properties can cost significantly more.
-It's also worth noting that rental prices can range from a few hundred to over a thousand Eastern Caribbean dollars per month, depending on the property," said one expat who made the move to Gouyave.
+It's also worth noting that rental prices can range from a few hundred to over a thousand Eastern Caribbean dollars per month, depending on the property," remarked one expat living in Gouyave, Grenada.

 What should I bring when moving to Gouyave?